Dražen Petrović: Real Madrid (1988–1989)

 After his string of very successful seasons with Cibona Zagreb, Petrović needed new challenges that Cibona and the Yugoslav First Federal League could no longer offer him.
 The NBA's Portland Trail Blazers had already used their third-round draft pick on the young Petrović, in the 1986 NBA draft, but he had decided to postpone his departure to the United States.
-In 1988, rather than go to the NBA, he instead signed with the Spanish League club Real Madrid, for around US$4 million in net income.
+In 1988, rather than go to the NBA, he instead signed with Liga ACB club Real Madrid, for around US$4 million in net income.

 At that time, Yugoslav sporting laws stipulated that players could not professionally move abroad until they had reached the age of 28.
 Petrović was still only 23 when he signed with Real Madrid.
 In 2014, José Antonio Arízaga, the sports agent who played a key role in Petrović's 1988 summer transfer from Cibona to Real, recalled a few details from the transaction: "I spoke to Mirko Novosel, Dražen's head coach at Cibona, and he told me two things.
 One, every problem in Yugoslavia can be taken care of with the right amount of money, and two, if Dražen leaves, every other player under 28 will be leaving and it'll be chaos.
 So, you can imagine all the individuals I had to bribe and all the places where I had to pay up, in order to circumvent this law".

 1988–89 season

-Petrović helped Real to win the title of the 1989 edition of the Spanish King's Cup, over their Catalan rivals, Barcelona.
+Petrović helped Real to win the title of the 1989 edition of the Copa del Rey de Baloncesto, over their Catalan rivals, Barcelona.
 In the Spanish ACB League's Finals, Real Madrid narrowly lost to Barcelona, in the fifth and decisive game of the series.
 In the Spanish League's 1988–89 ACB season, Petrović was the league's regular season top scorer.
 Including the playoffs, he scored a total of 1,327 points, in 47 games played, for a scoring average of 28.2 points per game.
 Petrović's first season in Spain's ACB was also his last, but he still holds the ACB's single-game Finals records for the most points scored, with 42, and for the most three-pointers made, with 8.

 In European-wide club competition, Real Madrid competed in the European secondary level FIBA European Cup Winners' Cup.
 On 14 March 1989, in the 1988–89 Cup Winners' Cup Final against the Italian League club Snaidero Caserta, Petrović tied his previous best scoring performance in a European-wide club competition with 62 points.